damianhakert/damianhakert.github.io/source/handbook/customer-success/demo_script.html.md

  - SSH / HTTPS connection information
  - Star / unstar setting
  - Command line access instructions
-Git setup
-New repo instructions
-Repo import instructions
-Prompt to add ‘README’ file
-Add a ‘README’ file
-Defaults to branch ‘master’
-Enter some text
-Enter a description
-Commit changes
-View project activity from main project screen via ‘activity’ tab Show Project->branches
-By default master is protected
-You have to push from another branch
-GitLab Workflow enforced.
-Select Project->Files  (or Code</>)
-Select README.md and then ‘Edit’
-Change the file
-Add a new branchname to the bottom
-Note the ‘start new merge request’ box -- leave it checked Commit changes
-New branch is created
-New merge request is created on next screen
-New Merge Request dialog
-‘from <branchname> into ‘master’ is displayed
-DIscuss WIP: header
-Put in a good description
-Assign to yourself
-Check ‘remove source branch when merge request is accepted’ Submit merge request
-See the branches
-Compare the commits
-Accept Merge Request dialog
-Make sure ‘Remove source branch’ is checked
-Write a comment if desired
-Code->Network
-See network diagram!
-Issues and milestones -- see how they are created, used and closed Create issue
-“Readme needs more detail
-Create another issue
-License file needs to be created
-Create milestone
-Add two issues
+  - Git setup
+  - New repo instructions
+  - Repo import instructions
+ - Prompt to add ‘README’ file
+- Add a ‘README’ file
+ - Defaults to branch ‘master’
+ - Enter some text
+ - Enter a description
+ - Commit changes
+- View project activity from main project screen via ‘activity’ tab
+- Show Project->branches
+ - By default master is protected
+ - You have to push from another branch
+ - GitLab Workflow enforced.
+- Select Project->Files  (or Code</>)
+- Select README.md and then ‘Edit’
+ - Change the file
+ - Add a new branchname to the bottom
+ - Note the ‘start new merge request’ box -- leave it checked
+- Commit changes
+ - New branch is created
+ - New merge request is created on next screen
+- New Merge Request dialog
+ - ‘from <branchname> into ‘master’ is displayed
+ - Discuss WIP: header
+ - Put in a good description
+ - Assign to yourself
+ - Check ‘remove source branch when merge request is accepted’
+ - Submit merge request
+- See the branches
+- Compare the commits
+- Accept Merge Request dialog
+ - Make sure ‘Remove source branch’ is checked
+ - Write a comment if desired
+- Code->Network
+ - See network diagram!

+# Issues and milestones -- see how they are created, used and closed
+- Create issue
+ - “Readme needs more detail
+- Create another issue
+ - License file needs to be created
+- Create milestone
+ - Add two issues

    Base files for this project need to be created/fixed